-detailed and in-depth presentation of the database, the kind.
-GTED Companion Paper.
-4 The GTED has a global scope and is structured as a panel, providing information on 218 On its website www.GTED.net, the GTED presents the jurisdictions since 1990.
-Regarding the cross-sectional data in a highly transparent and user-friendly way. dimension, 121 out of 218 countries have been classified Revenue forgone estimates are reported in absolute as non-reporting jurisdictions - a clear indication of the numbers, both in local currency units (LCU) and in USD. lack of transparency in this field.
-As concerns the time In addition, estimates are also reported in per cent dimension, some countries have been reporting on TEs of GDP and tax revenue.
-This information uses data for many years, sometimes even preceding the year provided by the UNU-WIDER Government Revenue 1990.
-For the vast majority of countries, however, TE Dataset (UNU-WIDER, 2020). reporting is a relatively new exercise, which limits the availability of time series data.
+This chapter introduces the GTED.
+It is based on a more detailed and in-depth presentation of the database, the GTED Companion Paper.4 The GTED has a global scope and is structured as a panel, providing information on 218 jurisdictions since 1990.
+Regarding the cross-sectional dimension, 121 out of 218 countries have been classified as non-reporting jurisdictions - a clear indication of the lack of transparency in this field.
+As concerns the time dimension, some countries have been reporting on TEs for many years, sometimes even preceding the year 1990.
+For the vast majority of countries, however, TE reporting is a relatively new exercise, which limits the availability of time series data.

-The following section discusses the scope of the data Apart from that, the data is classified based on four that the GTED collects.
-Section 2.2 shows how the data main categories: the tax base to which TE provisions is categorised in order to facilitate academic research are applied, the policy objective pursued by the TE, the and public debate.
-Section 2.3 focuses on how data is targeted beneficiary group, and the mechanism or type presented and discusses the indicators used by the of TE through which they are granted.
-These categories GTED.
-Section 2.4 zooms in on the issue of comparability will be discussed in more detail in the following section. of data across time as well as between countries or country groups.
+The following section discusses the scope of the data that the GTED collects.
+Section 2.2 shows how the data is categorised in order to facilitate academic research and public debate.
+Section 2.3 focuses on how data is presented and discusses the indicators used by the GTED.
+Section 2.4 zooms in on the issue of comparability of data across time as well as between countries or country groups.